moorara/microservices-demo/README.md

 [![Build Status][circleci-image]][circleci-url]

 # Microservices

 This demo application shows how a microservices architecture can be implemented and applied!
 This demo application covers the following topics:

   * front-end client
   * back-end services
-  * REST, gRPC, and GraphQL APIs
+  * REST, gRPC, and GraphQL
   * logging, metrics, and tracing
   * api gateway and web gateway
   * containerization and orchestration